corbolais/defluxio-hardware/README.md

 ![Schematic](https://raw.githubusercontent.com/netzsinus/defluxio-hardware/master/hardware/pics/schaltplan-v0.2.jpg)

+The opamp is an TLC393 comparator.
 I used a protoboard and THT components to build this circuit as a shield for the STM32F4 discovery board.
 This is my setup:

 ![Overview](https://raw.githubusercontent.com/netzsinus/defluxio-hardware/master/hardware/pics/hw-v02-overview.jpg)